Taking Care of Yourself

 Some things you can do if you need time to yourself or just with your family are:

-- Answer the phone in shifts.
-Take turns with family members or friends to be in charge of calls for a few hours.
+- Answer your phone in shifts.
+Let family members or friends be in charge of calls for a few hours.

 - Put a sign on the door of your home or hospital room thanking people for coming by and letting them know your loved one is resting.
 Leave room for a note if they want to write one.